MiguelArenas/codabc/README.md

 The package is implemented in C, perl and R and can run on Linux and Mac OS and it includes a graphical user interface written in Java.
 Conveniently the simulations can, optionally, run in parallel on a user-specified number of processors.

+To download CodABC I recommend use the Chrome browser.
+Then go to releases and click on the desired files (i.e., CodABC2.0.0b.zip; do not download Source code files because they only include a readme).

 Arenas, M.; Lopes, J.S.; Beaumont, M.A. and Posada, D. 2015.
 CodABC: A Computational Framework to Coestimate Recombination, Substitution and Molecular Adaptation rates by approximate Bayesian computation.
 Molecular Biology and Evolution.
 In press.